South African Lamingtons (Ystervarkies)

 Filling:

-How to Make Classic Australian Lamingtons
+How to Make South African Lamingtons (Ystervarkies)

 Sponge Cake:

 Step 2: Beat the butter and sugar together until light and creamy.
+This step is important as proper creaming incorporates air into the batter, which gives the sponge its lift.

 Step 6: Pour the batter into the prepared tray and smooth the top evenly.